Whom to See & When

 You are having emotional issues that are impacting your ability to function well.

-- Go to Counseling Services and speak with a counselor.
-Visit the Counseling Services website for more information.
+- Go to the Student Counseling Center and speak with a counselor.
+Visit the Student Counseling Center website for more information.

 - If this persists and begins to affect your ability to do well in classes, contact student support & outreach at firstname.lastname@example.org or a case manager directly: